yamcs/yamcs-studio/docs/authoring/actions.rst

     Writes the specified value to a PV.
 The variable ``$(pv_name)`` is automatically substituted with the PV attached to the widget.

 Execute Command
     This executes a command on your operating system.
 It does not execute a telecommand.
 To execute a telecommand, select "Execute JavaScript" or "Execute Python Script".
-See `this example <example-action-telecommand>`_.
+See :doc:`this example <example-action-telecommand>`.

 Execute JavaScript
     Execute a JavaScript.
 Link to a script file in your workspace, or alternatively embed it into the Action